-- Audit or review period The period covered by the audit or review and, if applicable, the previous audit or review. - Type of assurance engagement The report must confirm the type of assurance engagement the auditor has performed. - For audits, the report must confirm the audit is a reasonable assurance engagement. - For reviews, the report must state if the review is a limited assurance engagement or a reasonable assurance engagement. - Compliance reports (audit plans only) The compliance reports that have been reviewed by the auditor. - Site visits A list of the sites visited by the auditor during the audit or review. - Personnel and documentation Details of the:
+- Audit or review period The period covered by the audit or review and, if applicable, the previous audit or review. - Type of assurance engagement The report must confirm the type of assurance engagement the auditor has performed. - For audits, the report must confirm the audit is a reasonable assurance engagement. - For reviews, the report must state if the review is a limited assurance engagement or a reasonable assurance engagement. - Compliance reports (audit reports only) The compliance reports that have been reviewed by the auditor. - Site visits A list of the sites visited by the auditor during the audit or review.